Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - First you need to create two html files: index.html to link to the web, and I created another called game.html.
 - You need to use two html files so you can link and navigate through them.
 - In each HTML file, I used a common boilerplate to create a baseline.
+- The index.html is used as a display page.
+To welcome users to my page.
+There is a play button in the bottom that when clicked, it directs to the game.html where you can play the game

 #### _CSS_